lawb4/lawb4-qa-portfolio/README.md

-# lawb4-qa-portfolio
+# lawb4/qa-portfolio
-Here you can behold of my QA portfolio: testing artifacts, docs, etc.
+Here you can behold of my QA portfolio:
+    - Checklists
+    - Test-cases
+    - Bug reports
+    - API-related
+    - Other testing artifacts